 In March 2020, Sudbury issued C\$200 million of bonds to finance several large, one-time projects, including an arena and event center.
-Based on the current borrowing plan, we expect that tax-supported debt will rise to about C\$290 million in 2021, from C\$61 million at the end of 2019.
-This will result in a significant increase in the city's debt burden, with a near-term peak of about 49% of operating revenue by the end of 2021, up from 11% in 2019.
-However, because this represents less than five years of operating surpluses, based on our forecast, we believe that the city will maintain significant capacity to manage the higher debt burden.
-In addition, we expect that interest costs will remain very manageable at 1% of operating revenues on average in 2019-2021.
-We do not believe that the liabilities of Sudbury's related entities, Sudbury Airport Community Development Corp. and Greater Sudbury Utilities Inc., represents a material contingent liability risk, as we believe the likelihood of the city providing extraordinary support to them in a stress scenario is low.
+Based on the current capital financing plan, we expect the city to borrow about C\$100 million in 2022 and that tax-supported debt will peak at C\$327 million.
+This represents a significant increase from C\$61 million in debt outstanding at the end of 2019 and will push the city's debt burden to almost 54% of our forecast operating revenue by the end of 2022, before beginning to moderate.
+We expect that interest costs will remain very manageable at less than 2% of operating revenues on average in 2020-2022.
+We do not believe that the liabilities of Sudbury's related entities, Sudbury Airport Community Development Corp. and Greater Sudbury Utilities Inc., represent a material contingent liability risk, as we believe the likelihood of the city providing extraordinary support to them in a stress scenario is low.